Spin and win: Verstappen rallies to eighth win of F1 season

 “These tires are (expletive),” Leclerc said.

+“I made it clear that I wanted to keep (the medium tire) as long as possible, but we pitted very early for the hard, which we need to understand why.
+I think stopping for the hard was the turning point,” Leclerc said.
+“Before thinking about the championship, to be honest, as a team we need to understand what we need to do to get better.
+Because otherwise it’s going to be really difficult.”

-Moments later, Verstappen lost grip and went 360 on track, allowing Sainz to take the lead from Hamilton.
+Moments later, Verstappen lost grip and spun on track, allowing Sainz to take the lead from Hamilton.
 Leclerc passed Verstappen, only to lose position soon after because Verstappen had faster tires.

+“It was very tricky conditions out there but we had a really good strategy,” Verstappen said.
+“We were really reactive, always pitting at the right time.
+Even with the 360 we still won.”

+Recalling the spin, Verstappen said: “I went on throttle and completely lost the rear, it caught me out.”

 Lando Norris finished seventh for McLaren, Fernando Alonso was eighth and his Alpine teammate Esteban Ocon was ninth.
 Sebastian Vettel of Aston Martin was 10th.